 The Good News: Effective Manager Training Works and is Readily Achievable

-The good news is that effective and sound management training can play a vital role in addressing these and other issues.
+The good news is that effective and sound manager training can play a vital role in addressing these and other issues.
 Although the nature and contours of any manager training program are highly dependent upon the business of the company or organization and the particular industry, effective training ordinarily involves a dynamic review and discussion of the following:

 - The numerous applicable employment laws and the practical, real world ways in which they impact the workplace.